actorpus/SCPUAS/doc/emulator.md

 - loadscp {X} - Load the SCP file at X
 - loadimg {X} {Y} - Load the image at X into memory at Y
 - watchimg {X} {Y} {Z} - Watch the image at X of size YxZ
 - unwatchimg {X} - Stop watching the image at X
+- clearmem - Clear the memory
+- setreg {X} {Y} - Set register X to Y
+- getreg {X} - Get the value of register X
+- setpc {X} - Set the PC to X
+- getpc - Get the value of the P